Things to do on your Pescara Holidays

 - Museo delle Genti d”Abruzzo (Museum of the Abruzzi people) This museum is located close to Gabrielle d”Annunzio”s and displays various artifacts and historical facts of early settlers in Abruzzo

 - Go shopping!
-Pescara has amazing bargains for fashion.
+Pescara holidays is all about amazing bargains for fashion.
 Spend the day window shopping in town.
 Be sure to also visit Citta Sant Angelo outlet village as it also has some great brands at reduced prices.
 Remember you may also qualify from Tax Free shopping.

 Have a drink or a meal in the vibrant old town (Pescara Vecchia) of Corso Manthone.